BigPolarBear1/factorization/README.md

 I just uploaded polarbearalg_v44.py</br>
 To run: python3 polarbearalg_v44.py -keysize 50</br>

+Or to run my work in progress which doens't yet demonstrate the new number theory but it swaps coefficients for roots:

+To build: python3 setup.py build_ext --inplace</br>
+To run: python3 run_qs.py -keysize 200 -base 6000 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

 UPDATE: Before I attempt anything complicated.
 Let me finish a PoC that does the following.

 If we do regular SIQS and we start with generating x^2-n divisible by the modulus.
 If the smooth is too large.
 In theory by reducing x and adding some small z, we should be able to reduce the size of the smooth using zx^2-n.